lino-framework/welfare/docs/specs/welcht/misc.rst

 <lino.modlib.printing.EditTemplate>` action says, especially
 when called on an excerpt where Lino has two possible locations.

-Note that we need a local config directory for the following test to
+Note that we need a local config directory for the following test to work.
+On travis we use :envvar:`LINO_CACHE_ROOT`, so there is no local config dir.
+That's why this doctest must create one.
-work:

->>> # lcd = os.path.join(settings.SITE.cache_dir, 'config')
 >>> lcd = settings.SITE.cache_dir.child('config')
 >>> rt.makedirs_if_missing(lcd)